Garden Gnomes – a Study – Gnome Page

 But one had fallen into a hole and went undetected by the daughters.
 He stayed hidden in the hole for many years but was discovered over twenty years later and declared to be the oldest gnome in the UK and given the name ‘Lampy’.
 He now still lives at Lamport Hall, enjoys celebrity status and is said to be insured for two million pounds!
 You can visit Lamport Hall and see him today.

 Garden Gnomes enjoyed a resurgence of popularity amongst the common people after the second world war and were seen as a way to cheer up and put some fun into the garden.
 Their numbers grew as they came to be made of plastic and manufacturers were able to use the lighter material to mould them into different shapes to represent activities such digging, fishing or working with tools.
 They came into the public eye more during the 1970’s with the Disney film ‘Snow White and the Seven Dwarfs’ and a book entitled ‘Gnomes’ buy Dutch authors Wil Huygen and Rien Poortvliet.

 Their popularity fell from the 1980’s on and they were seen as cheap and a bit tacky.
 Part of the reason for this may have been the proliferation of cheap imported gnomes that gardeners got fed up.
 But a newspaper report in 2011 suggested they were gaining popularity and sales were growing again.

 Nowadays they come in all shapes and sizes and made of many different type of materials.
-You can buy a football gnome, a mooning gnome, even gnomes fashioned like the rock band KISS!
+You can buy a football gnome, biker garden gnomes, a mooning gnome, even gnomes fashioned like the rock band KISS!
 You can get gnome couples and solar garden gnomes that will light up your garden.